Abstract algebra: History

 Before the nineteenth century, algebra was defined as the study of polynomials.
 Abstract algebra came into existence during the nineteenth century as more complex problems and solution methods developed.
 Concrete problems and examples came from number theory, geometry, analysis, and the solutions of algebraic equations.
 Most theories that are now recognized as parts of abstract algebra started as collections of disparate facts from various branches of mathematics, acquired a common theme that served as a core around which various results were grouped, and finally became unified on a basis of a common set of concepts.
 This unification occurred in the early decades of the 20th century and resulted in the formal axiomatic definitions of various algebraic structures such as groups, rings, and fields.
 This historical development is almost the opposite of the treatment found in popular textbooks, such as van der Waerden's Moderne Algebra, which start each chapter with a formal definition of a structure and then follow it with concrete examples.

 Elementary algebra

 The study of polynomial equations or algebraic equations has a long history.
 Circa 1700 BC, the Babylonians were able to solve quadratic equations specified as word problems.
 This word problem stage is classified as rhetorical algebra and was the dominant approach up to the 16th century.
-Muhammad ibn Mūsā al-Khwārizmī originated the word "algebra" in 830 AD, but his work was entirely rhetorical algebra.
+Al-Khwarizmi originated the word "algebra" in 830 AD, but his work was entirely rhetorical algebra.
 Fully symbolic algebra did not appear until François Viète's 1591 New Algebra, and even this had some spelled out words that were given symbols in Descartes's 1637 La Géométrie.
 The formal study of solving symbolic equations led Leonhard Euler to accept what were then considered "nonsense" roots such as negative numbers and imaginary numbers, in the late 18th century.
 However, European mathematicians, for the most part, resisted these concepts until the middle of the 19th century.